mlgvla/violin-doodler-frontend/front-end-notes.md

 Stretch Goals:
+Must Have:
+[] Practice Mode
+    - notes respond to mouseDown and mouseUp events
+    - const synth should be global because it is accessed by several functions - evenutally moved to violin class?

+[] Animation

+[] Fingerboard Customization
+    - choose which string(s) to display
+    - choose which notes (by key) to display:  A major, D major, G major

+[] User class
+    - populate select box with all students upon DOM Content Load - can maybe do without extra fetch?
+    - alphabetize

+Would be nice:
 2 Modes:  Practice Mode and Compose Mode for Violin div
     - button group - one or the other selected
     - 2 different event listeners